rescript-react-native/rescript-react-native/website/docs/migration/jsx3.md

 ### Notes about `ReasonReact.wrapJsForReason` & `ReasonReact.wrapReasonForJs`

-With reason-react 0.7 & new api, code produced is just normal react component.
+With reason-react 0.7 & new api, JavaScript code produced is just normal React code.
 So this things are not necessary anymore but are not handled by the script we used.

 So you might need to remove those things & replace them with vanilla React code